2018 Nebraska gubernatorial election: Independents

-State Senator Bob Krist announced in September 2017 he left the Republican Party in order to mount a third party challenge against Governor Ricketts.
-Krist planned to create a new party in order to run, which will require submitting 5,000 signatures to qualify the party for the ballot.
-However, in February 2018 he abandoned the independent candidacy and became a Democrat.
+State Senator Bob Krist announced in September 2017 that he had left the Republican Party in order to mount a third party challenge against Governor Ricketts.
+Krist planned to create a new party in order to run, which would require submitting 5,000 signatures to qualify the party for the ballot.
+However, in February 2018 he abandoned his independent candidacy and became a Democrat.